codesharedot/dex-price/README.md

-# u-network price
+# sport-and-leisure price

-Gets the u-network price with Python (from JSON).
+Gets the sport-and-leisure price with Python (from JSON).

 https://pythonbasics.org